Grace and Grandeur: The Enduring Brilliance of Marie-Claire Alain

 An Impressive Career

-Beginning her relationship with the organ at 11 years old, Marie-Clare assisted her father with his organ playing duties at their local parish, beginning her life as an organist.
+Marie-Claire began her relationship with the organ at just 11 years old, assisting her father with his parish duties and marking the start of her lifelong journey as an organist.

-Les Amis d’Orgue bestowed Alain with the Bach Prize for her organ playing shortly thereafter in 1951.
-With a strong start to her career as an organist, Marie-Claire began to make her lasting impact on organ music.
+In 1951, Les Amis d’Orgue honored Alain with the Bach Prize for her exceptional organ playing.
+With such a powerful beginning to her career, she quickly began shaping her lasting impact on the world of organ music.

 An Unmatched Legacy

-The main contributions Marie-Claire made to the organ world was her copious amounts of recordings.
-By the time of her death in February, 2013, Alain had created well over 260 recordings of organ compositions as well as over 2000 organ recitals around the globe.
+Marie-Claire contributed immensely to the organ world through her vast number of recordings.
+By the time she passed away in February 2013, Alain had created over 260 recordings of organ compositions and performed more than 2,000 organ recitals worldwide.

-Perhaps her most notable series of recordings, Alain recorded the complete organ works of the amazing J.S.
-Bach not once, not twice, but three, yes three times!
-When asked why she decided to record Bach’s complete works three times, she famously said this:
+Among her most celebrated achievements, Alain recorded the complete organ works of J.S.
+Bach not once, not twice, but three times.
+When asked why she decided to do this, she famously explained:

 “It’s because of the instruments, the instruments above everything else, and the fine state to which they have been restored—and the fact that they are now accessible.
 These recordings use instruments from Bach’s time, and we know that Bach even played some of them—it’s an extraordinary feeling, to put your hands on the keyboard, knowing that he was there 250 years before you!”

-In addition to creating a legacy via her recordings, Marie-Claire Alain influenced many an organist during her years teaching at the Paris Conservatory and the Conservatory of Rueil-Malmaison.
-Among some of her pupils were George C. Baker, Diane Bish, Guy Bovet, and James David Christie (to only name a few).
+Beyond her recordings, Marie-Claire shaped generations of organists through her teaching at the Paris Conservatory and the Conservatory of Rueil-Malmaison.
+Among her many notable pupils were George C. Baker, Diane Bish, Guy Bovet, and James David Christie.

-When Alain died in 2013, she was recognized by her students and peers as the “who’s who of the present day organ world.”
+When she passed away in 2013, her students and peers celebrated her as the “who’s who of the present-day organ world.”

 Furthering the Organ’s Legacy

-At Viscount Organs, we’re dedicated to keeping the rich history and culture of the organ alive.
-That’s why we work so hard to further the technology of the organ while staying true to its magnificent legacy.
-If you’re interested in trying one of our exquisite organs for yourself, contact us today!
+At Viscount Organs, we remain dedicated to preserving the rich history and culture of the organ.
+We continue to advance the instrument’s technology while honoring its magnificent legacy.
+If you’d like to experience one of our exquisite organs yourself, contact us today.
 We look forward to hearing from you.